12 Mar Day Trip to Bum La Pass from Tawang

 Best Time to Visit Bum La Pass

 Well, this is misleading.
 The heading should be when is Bum La Pass open?
 To be honest there are no fixed dates for this.
-The Office of the Deputy Commissioner hands out the permit to this place.
-This completely depends upon the weather and the security conditions.
+The permits are handed out by the Office of the Deputy Commissioner depending upon the weather and the security conditions.
 If any of it is compromised, you may not be able to get a permit to visit.

 Usually, the roads to Bum La are open during the summer months.
 The weather is warmer from April to October with more chances of the route being open.
 Although several days in April – July see rainfall that can also result in landslides, therefore no one can guarantee a pass.

 The days from October to November are clear with less snowfall and no rain.
 So it could be more probable that you get a pass during this time.
 Again, it will totally depend upon the day of your travel.

 This is easy to figure out since there is only one way that you can travel to Bum La Pass.
 You need to hire a registered local vehicle for your journey.
 There is no public transportation from here, and you can take your own personal vehicle.
 There are several military checkpoints on the way, so don’t even try.